fuzzylogicxx/fuzzylogic/posts/developer-considerations_relating_to_user_font_size_preferences.md

 My notes on which CSS units to use when in order to work with user preferences and browser behaviours, and how to test your efforts are working correctly.
 ---

+## Testing

-## Update browser’s default font-size
+### Update browser’s default font-size

 Chrome > Kebab icon (top-right) > Settings > Appearance > Font size > Medium (Recommended) or one of various options chrome://settings/appearance

 Does all of the text change or does some obstinately stay at the same size?
 It’s probably using `px` or some other absolute value.

-## Zoom the page
+### Zoom the page

 Cmd and plus or minus icon.
 Try going up to 200%.
 Is everything OK?
 It probably will be, however the previous item (browser’s default font-size and whether that has been blocked) has an impact here on _how_ it works.

+## Developing

+### Absolute vs Relative Units

-[Pixels vs. Relative Units in CSS: why it’s still a big deal](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) by Kathleen McMahon explains why using relative values for font-sizes and unitless values for line-heights really gives control back to the user for the experience they want in terms of their zooming and font-size preferences.
+Pixels vs. Relative Units in CSS: why it’s still a big deal](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) by Kathleen McMahon explains why using relative values for font-sizes and unitless values for line-heights really gives control back to the user for the experience they want in terms of their zooming and font-size preferences.

-## Dial `em` for media queries
+### Dial `em` for media queries

 For media query values it’s best to set values in `em` rather than `px` or `rem`.
 This gives results which are i) flexible; and ii) work best across browsers.